-- CCNM's Behaviour Policy (amend as appropriate) - The safeguarding response to children who go missing from education - The role of the Designated Safeguarding Lead - The identity of CCNM's Designated Safeguarding Lead and Deputies. - The additional vulnerabilities of children who are looked after/previously looked after, children with Special Educational Needs and Disabilities and children who are young carers.
+- The safeguarding response to children who go missing from education - The role of the Designated Safeguarding Lead - The identity of CCNM's Designated Safeguarding Lead and Deputies.

+The additional vulnerabilities of children who are looked after/previously looked after, children with Special Educational Needs and Disabilities and children who are young carers.

 Copies of the above documents will be provided to all staff as part of the induction process.
-CCNM will publish the Safeguarding and Child Protection policy on our website and hard copies will be available on request from the school office.
+CCNM publishes the Safeguarding and Child Protection policy on our website and hard copies will be available on request from the school office.

 The roles of the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead will be explicit in their job descriptions and we will ensure that they have the time and resources to fulfil their duties.